barryclark/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: First Page
+title: First Article
 ---

-Hello World.
+This is a test of the github page.

 ![_config.yml]({{ site.baseurl }}/images/config.png)